Michael Mandiberg: Live Study

 Michael Mandiberg, screenshot of Live Study, 2019

-Michael Mandiberg's Live Study is a performance that investigates creative labor.
-A live video stream from Mandiberg's studio shows the artist painting portraits of the fifty-six people who have worked for them over the last fifteen years.
+Michael Mandiberg's Live Study is a long-term performance that investigates creative labor.
+From 2019-2024, a live video stream from Mandiberg's studio, now accessible as an archive, showed the artist painting portraits of the people who worked for them over the years.
 Each canvas is sized according to the total hours worked by the person at one square inch per hour, making visible the usually hidden labor of studio assistants and interns in the art world.
 The sizes of the canvases range from a 4 × 5 inch miniature of a technical consultant to a 4 × 5 foot portrait of a long-term assistant.
 The background of each painting is a 1 × 1 grid of semi-transparent glazes of all the colors used in that painting.
 The grid both calls attention to the hours of labor represented by the scale of the painting and also references digital pixelation, the Photoshop transparency grid, and the conventions of Minimalist painting.
-Each portrait will be painted twice: one will enter the art market, priced at the total wages paid to the subject by Mandiberg, and the other will be given to the subject.
-As a durational performance lasting more than 1,000 hours, Live Study memorializes the time and energy given to Mandiberg by the portraits' subjects.
+Many of the portraits were painted twice: one of a pair entered the art market, priced at the total wages paid to the subject by the artist, and the other one was given to the subject as a gift if they requested it.
+In total, Michael Mandiberg created 100 paintings: 22 pairs of portraits, 8 individual ones, as well as 48 color and value studies.
+As a durational performance, Live Study memorializes the time and energy given to Mandiberg by the portraits' subjects.

 Enter project